top of page

 It avoids waste.

-Conservation is not just about maintaining what exists.It’s about creating conditions for heritage to remain meaningful into the future.
+Conservation is not just about preserving what exists – it’s about creating the conditions for heritage to remain meaningful into the future.

 Want to learn more and start creating the right conditions for your collection?